Eosinophilic granulomatosis with polyangiitis (EGPA)

 • biologic medications which inhibit certain inflammatory pathways in the body

-As individuals with EGPA are at risk of life-threatening heart and kidney complications, it is recommended that their heart and kidney health are regularly monitored to allow for early detection and interventions to manage such complications.2,4 It has also been recommended that individuals with asthma avoid smoking and second-hand smoke.10,11
+As individuals with EGPA are at risk of life-threatening heart and kidney complications, it has been recommended that their heart and kidney health are regularly monitored to allow for early detection and interventions to manage such complications.1,2 It has also been recommended that individuals with asthma avoid smoking and second-hand smoke.10,11

-There are also management strategies for treating the other complications associated with EGPA, such as chronic asthma, kidney disease, nerve damage and skin damage.6 It is best to speak to speak with your medical team to learn more about the different types of management strategies for EGPA and its associated complications.
-Treatment will depend on an individual’s specific symptoms and the affected organ systems.
+There are also management strategies for treating the other complications associated with EGPA, such as chronic asthma, kidney disease, nerve damage and skin damage.5

-Healthcare professionals involved in the treatment of eosinophilic granulomatosis with polyangiitis (EGPA) may include general practitioners (GP), paediatricians, immunologists, cardiologists, dermatologists, otolaryngologist, rheumatologist, pulmonologist.12,13 The need for different healthcare professionals may change over a person’s lifetime and extend beyond those listed here.
+Healthcare professionals involved in the treatment of EGPA may include general practitioners (GP), paediatricians, immunologists, cardiologists, dermatologists, otolaryngologist, rheumatologist, pulmonologist.12,13 The need for different healthcare professionals may change over a person’s lifetime and extend beyond those listed here.

 It is best to discuss your interest in any clinical trials with your medical team to determine suitability and eligibility.